kotkala/VirtualBreaks/README.md

 5. Create a pull request.

 ## License
-This project is licensed under the MIT License by Kim Long Tram.
+This project is licensed under the MIT License by Kim Long Tram Kieu Oanh Thi Phan.

 ---
 t specifics, such as adding actual paths to the screenshots and any additional instructions or sections that might be necessary.